orbitjs/ember-orbit/README.md

 The `Store` exposes several async methods to update data:

-* `addRecord` - adds a single record.
+- `addRecord` - adds a single record.
-* `updateRecord` - updates the fields of a single record.
+- `updateRecord` - updates the fields of a single record.
+- `updateRecordFields` - for updating the fields of a single record, with a first argument that provides the identity of the record.
-* `removeRecord` - removes a single record.
+- `removeRecord` - removes a single record.
-* `update` - the most flexible and powerful method, which can perform one or more operations in a single request.
+- `update` - the most flexible and powerful method, which can perform one or more operations in a single request.

 Here are some examples of each: